Have the freshest free hiking tips sent to you each month!

 It's no fun having to slow your pace continuously, or struggle to keep up your hiking partner.
-Good trail buddies monitor the pacing and check in with each other every once in a while on the trail.

 They share the "alpha" female position of leading on the trail, navigation, decisions about turn around time, and other important safety issues.

 This may not be true when hiking with males.